ersanchez/notes/ubuntu-server.md

     $ sudo groupadd kvm
     $ sudo groupadd libvirt

 Also verify that your user is in these two groups.
 If not, add your user to these two groups.
+Also, add any other users who will be creating or accessing virtual machines on this server.

     $ sudo usermod -aG kvm USERNAME
     $ sudo usermod -aG libvirt USERNAME